featurist/hyperdom/readme.md

 3. **HTML rendering events** - useful for low-level HTML hacking, including jQuery plugins
 4. **VDOM caching** - useful in apps that render very large amounts of HTML

-Componnts can implement these methods:
+Components can implement these methods:

 * `render()` - returns the VDOM representation of the component, called on each rendering cycle
 * `onload()` (optional) - called when the component is first rendered, this can be used to setup the component, or load resources from AJAX.
 If this returns a promise, the view will be re-rendered again after the promise is resolved.